debakarr/myanimelist-data-set-creator/README.md

 # myanimelist-data-set-creator
 Collection of some simple python scripts to create https://myanimelist.net/ anime and user data set.

+## This is not maintained anymore.
+Bulk request is not encourage, hence discontinuing the Project.

 ***

 ## [Myanimelist Anime Dataset upto May 7 2018](https://raw.githubusercontent.com/Dibakarroy1997/myanimelist-data-set-creator/master/Anime%20Dataset%20Generator%20Script/Dataset/myAnimeListDataset%20%5B07-05-2018%5D.csv) [This may take some time to load]